 When you child has grown too big for a forward- facing car seat, it’s time to move him to a booster seat.
 The booster seat is the last step before the chid is ready to be restrained in a full adult seat belt.
 Skipping these steps or trying to rush your child into a seat belt before he is ready for it, exposes him to the risk of injuries in the event of an accident.

 Keep these three pointers in mind to ensure that your most beloved passengers are also the safest in your car.

-The Atlanta car accident attorneys at the Katz Law Firm represent persons inured in car accidents in the metro Atlanta region and across Georgia.
+The Atlanta car accident attorneys at the Katz Personal Injury Lawyers represent persons inured in car accidents in the metro Atlanta region and across Georgia.
 Call a lawyer at our firm to discuss your car accident claim.